-First, FINRA arbitration proceedings are not a matter of general public
+First, FINRA arbitration proceedings are not a matter of general public record.

-made public in the vast majority of circumstances.
+in the vast majority of circumstances.

-Second, when the documents are obtained by our office and produced in the
+Second, when the documents are obtained by our office and produced in the course

-to only the arbitration case.
+the arbitration case.

-Finally, when your case is completed and the documents are no longer needed,
+Finally, when your case is completed and the documents are no longer needed, our

-documents.
 You can call us today or

 explore our website to learn more about the arbitration process.